 SAGE offers acupuncture and herbal support in an integrative blending of Eastern and Western veterinary medicine.
 Traditional Chinese Veterinary Medicine (TCVM) offers the benefit of gentle “balancing” techniques that have been used for thousands of years.
 By integrating TCVM with a Western basis, our patients benefit from modern diagnostics and therapy, along with ancient, time-tested techniques.

 Acupuncture and herbal therapy have been shown to be beneficial in many situations, including pain management, neuromuscular disease, asthma treatment, chemotherapy side effects (nausea, anorexia), endocrine disease, and other systemic disorders.

 Laser therapy is another integrative treatment option used at SAGE in both the Integrative Medicine and Physical Rehabilitation departments.
 Laser beams send warm, penetrating light into the tissues to decrease inflammation and pain.
 These treatments can be used as needle-free acupuncture for pets who won’t tolerate needles, or to complement acupuncture and other therapies.

-Integrative Medicine services are currently offered in Concord with Dr. Micki McCabe, and in Campbell, Dr. Margot Daly uses integrative techniques to focus on the issues of strength, pain management, and mobility for her rehabilitation patients.
+Integrative Medicine services are currently offered in Concord with Dr. Micki McCabe.
+In Redwood City, Dr. Kelly Fishman offers acupuncture services for cats, dogs, and other small companion animals.
+She also offers TCVM health exams and food therapy.
+In Campbell, Dr. Margot Daly uses integrative techniques to focus on the issues of strength, pain management, and mobility for her rehabilitation patients.